 Panic over: America survived Sunday's onslaught of Daylight Saving Time (DST) on Sunday unscathed.
 For a while, Bug-watchers thought that GoDaddy, the domain registrar, might have mismanaged the time-change, after customers reported outages.
 But a good old-fashioned DDOS attack was the culprit.

-SXSW Those web designers obsessed with their mashed up, CSS, AJAX injections may want to book a trip to Las Vegas and learn some lessons from fat people chowing down in the all-you-can-eat buffet.
+SXSWSXSW Those web designers obsessed with their mashed up, CSS, AJAX injections may want to book a trip to Las Vegas and learn some lessons from fat people chowing down in the all-you-can-eat buffet.
 San Francisco-based web designer Dan Saffer has turned to Vegas in its all its brilliance and blandness as a model for fixing up websites.
 Developers can find inspiration in the diverse nature of casino complexes.
 They can also learn to cater to different crowds by studying Vegas's mix of the sublime and slime, the desginer said during a speech here at SXSW.

 In the latest episode of The Laptop Infernos, a MacBook user is reporting his laptop came close to burning his house down after the battery exploded and burst into flames.
 The MacBook, which was less than a year-old, was charging with the lid shut when it spontaneously ignited at about three in the morning while the user and his girlfriend slumbered.